Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

   - `MCAID` - Analytics Tracking ID \(AID\), if available from the [Analytics extension](../../adobe-analytics/)
   - `TS` - A timestamp taken when this request was made
 - The optional `adobe_aa_vid` attribute is the URL-encoded Analytics Custom Visitor ID \(VID\), if previously set in the [Analytics extension](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/174e9069bc1d3a521b59d52a066e9a7730f60ff5/using-mobile-extensions/adobe-analytics/analytics-api-reference/README.md#setidentifier).

+{% hint style="info" %}

+This API is designed to handle URL formats: `scheme://authority/path?query=param#fragment`.
+In this example, the Adobe visitor data is appended as `scheme://authority/path?query=param&TS=timestamp&MCMID=ecid&MCORGID=ecorgid@AdobeOrg#fragment`

+If your application uses more complicated URLs, such as angular URLs, we recommend using [getUrlVariables](#geturlvariables-js).

+{endhint}

 #### Syntax